evitaDB - Fast e-commerce database

 • ARCHIVED - the scope that searches for the result in the archived data.

 Scopes represent the means how evitaDB handles so called "soft deletes".
 The application can choose between a hard delete and archiving the entity, which simply moves the entity to the archive scope.
-The details of the archiving process are described in the chapter Archiving and the reasons why this feature exists are explained in the dedicated blog post.
+The details of the archiving process are described in the chapter scopes and the reasons why this feature exists are explained in the dedicated blog post.

 Unique constraints are only enforced within the same scope.
 This means that two entities in different scopes can have the same unique attribute value.
 When you move an entity from one scope to another, the unique constraints within the target scope are checked and if the entity violates the unique constraint, the move is refused.